worksinmagic/ytfeed/README.md

 ## Usage

-Either create `.env` or use shellscript to set the required environment variables and run the binary.
+Either create `.env` or use shellscript to set the required environment variables and run the binary like `./ytfeed` and you'll see log messages if it runs.

 ## How to Contribute